yabeda-rb/yabeda-sidekiq/README.md

 ## Metrics

+### Local per-process metrics

+Metrics representing state of current Sidekiq worker process and stats of executed or executing jobs:

  - Total number of executed jobs: `sidekiq_jobs_executed_total` -  (segmented by queue and class name)
  - Number of jobs have been finished successfully: `sidekiq_jobs_success_total` (segmented by queue and class name)
  - Number of jobs have been failed: `sidekiq_jobs_failed_total` (segmented by queue and class name)
  - Time of job run: `sidekiq_job_runtime` (seconds per job execution, segmented by queue and class name)
- - Time of the queue latency `sidekiq_queue_latency` (the difference in seconds since the oldest job in the queue was enqueued)
  - Time of the job latency `sidekiq_job_latency` (the difference in seconds since the enqueuing until running job)
+ - Maximum runtime of currently executing jobs: `sidekiq_running_job_runtime` (useful for detection of hung jobs, segmented by queue and class name)

+### Global cluster-wide metrics

+Metrics representing state of the whole Sidekiq installation (queues, processes, etc):

  - Number of jobs in queues: `sidekiq_jobs_waiting_count` (segmented by queue)
+ - Time of the queue latency `sidekiq_queue_latency` (the difference in seconds since the oldest job in the queue was enqueued)
  - Number of scheduled jobs:`sidekiq_jobs_scheduled_count`
  - Number of jobs in retry set: `sidekiq_jobs_retry_count`
  - Number of jobs in dead set (“morgue”): `sidekiq_jobs_dead_count`
- - Active workers count: `sidekiq_active_processes`
+ - Active processes count: `sidekiq_active_processes`
- - Active processes count: `sidekiq_active_workers_count`
+ - Active servers count: `sidekiq_active_workers_count`

- - Maximum runtime of currently executing jobs: `sidekiq_running_job_runtime` (useful for detection of hung jobs, segmented by queue and class name)
+By default all sidekiq worker processes (servers) collects global metrics about whole Sidekiq installation.
+This can be overridden by setting `collect_cluster_metrics` config key to `true` for non-Sidekiq processes or to `false` for Sidekiq processes (e.g. by setting `YABEDA_SIDEKIQ_COLLECT_CLUSTER_METRICS` env variable to `no`, see other methods in [anyway_config] docs).

 ## Custom tags